aduboisforge/coloraise/README.md

 <script src="/path/to/coloraise.js"></script>
 ```

-* make sure you also have jQuery, since it is a dependency.
+* make sure you also have jQuery linked.
+It is a dependency.

 ## Step 2: Include empty `'coloraise' <div>`